Best Shepherd’s Pie Recipe with Ground Beef

 Amazon.com

-fork digging into a serving of shepherd's pie on a green plate
+A fork digging into a serving of shepherd's pie on a plate.

-This is a hearty casserole that can be a meal by itself.
+This hearty, gluten-free shepherd’s pie is a meal by itself.
 But if you want to serve something with it, try one of these ideas:

 Easy Shepherd’s Pie